Collection: EMILIO PUCCI

 ‘Simplicity is the ultimate form of sophistication.’ - Emilio Pucci

 Known for his casual couture and psychedelic prints, Emilio Pucci (1914-1992) revolutionised the fashion world by breaking the 1950s trends of dull colours and the use of heavy fabrics.
 Born into a wealthy aristocratic family and raised in luxury, Pucci embodied sophistication like no other, not just in fashion but as a lifestyle.
+The biggest misconception about Emilio Pucci is that his prints are abstract.
+In fact, they are drawings inspired by objects and Pucci's environment of Florence and the palazzo where he lived.

 Marchese Emilio Pucci di Barsento travelled every year from St. Moritz to Capri and back, the two places where the wealthy would spend their time throughout the year.
 After being a member of the Italian Olympic skiing team in 1934, he received a skiing scholarship from the University of Reed (Oregon, United States).
 It was there that he began designing sportswear for his ski team.
 While skiing in Zermatt, Harper's Bazaar reporter and photographer Toni Frissel noticed Pucci and his outfit.
 After seeing the photos, Frissell’s editor asked Pucci to design skiwear for a story on European winter fashion for the 1948 issue.
 Pucci is credited with being the first person to design a one-piece ski suit.